Cwantic/Documentation/Review/index.md

 Click [here](https://documentation.metapiping.com/Design/Elements/Node.html#5.-creation-of-a-lumped-mass) for more information about creation of lumped mass on node.

+Click [[ here | https://documentation.metapiping.com/Design/Elements/Node.html#5.-creation-of-a-lumped-mass ]] for more information about creation of lumped mass on node.

 The **INTERACTIVITY** is the same as explained on §5.

 >The data are not editable